open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 * Press the "Run workflow" button, then select the release branch from the dropdown list, e.g. `release/v1.9.x`, and click the "Run workflow" button below that.
-* This will create a pull request that merges the change log updates from the release branch back to main.
+* This will create a pull request that merges the change log updates from the release branch back to `main`.
 * Review and merge the pull request that it creates.
-* This workflow will fail if there have been conflicting change log updates introduced in main, in which case you will need to merge the change log updates manually and send your own pull request against main.
+* This workflow will fail if there have been conflicting change log updates introduced in `main`, in which case you will need to merge the change log updates manually and send your own pull request against `main`.
 ```

 ### Workflows that generate pull requests